Trade marks information for consumers and small businesses

 There are 45 internationally-agreed classes of goods and services and your intended use of your mark may fall into more than one class.
 Your brand may also include different elements which you may wish to register as separate marks (for example, a name and a logo).

 Typically, an individual consumer or small business will ask us about a UK trade mark application, that is, an application for a registered trade mark which can be enforced in the UK.
-We have therefore given an illustration of the process, timetable, and costs for this below.
+We have therefore given an illustration of the process and timetable for this below.
 If you wish to extend protection to other countries, we can also work with you to achieve the desired protection.

 UKIPO means the UK Intellectual Property Office, the government body that deals with trade marks and other intellectual property.
 Other countries (and the EU) have their own similar organisations (collectively, Trade Mark Offices).